 To protect yourself against hazardous chemical reaction with your body, you should use protective equipment such as gumboots and gloves while treating your fluffy friend.

-However, always check the product label directions to ensure you note all the safety requirement outlined for you to follow.
+However, always check the product label directions to ensure you note all the safety requirements outlined for you to follow.
 Some of the bad reactions can include diarrhea, depression, and loss of appetite.

-If you observe some of the above reaction, you should call your vet for advice on the best actions to take to save your dog or cat.
+If you observe some of the above reactions, you should call your vet for advice on the best actions to take to save your dog or cat.

 #5: Yards, floors, and carpets

-Your pet is now flea free, what next?
-You now need to counter the fleas and both inside and outside your house.
+Your pet is now flea free.
+What next?
+It would help if you now countered the fleas and inside and outside your house – use yard flea sprays.

 #6: Vacuum your house and carpets daily.